-A number of artists, exhibitions and/or forms of post-war Scottish visual art within the context of their historical and cultural period.
+- Demonstrate knowledge and understanding of a number of artists, exhibitions and/or forms of post-war Scottish visual art within the context of their historical and cultural period.

-A full range of key critical theories and themes from the 20th Century to the present of relevance to Scottish post-war art.
+- Be confident in using a full range of key critical theories and themes from the 20th Century to the present of relevance to Scottish post-war art.